Thalrion/Udacity-Full-Stack-Developer-Nanodegree/project03_coffee_shop/finished/backend/README.md

 5. Once uploaded, you can simple click on "Runner" (right next to "Import") and start all tests.

 >_tip_: Dont forget to have **flask** running before testing!

+Please note that tests have been made with (possibly) invalid tokens, so some of them won´t pass anymore.